HugsBunter/Simple-Adblock-Tool/README.md

 # Simple-Adblock-Tool
 This script is responsible for creating a simple adblock mechanism.
-It rejects connections from specific domain names or IP addresses using iptables.
+It rejects connections from specific domain names or IP (both IPV4 and IPV6) addresses using iptables and ip6tables.

 ## Prerequisites